netdata/netdata/docs/store/distributed-data-architecture.md

 Netdata Cloud does not store metric values.

-To enable certain features, such as [viewing active alarms](https://github.com/netdata/netdata/blob/master/docs/monitor/view-active-alarms.md) or [filtering by hostname](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/node-filter.md), Netdata Cloud does store configured alarms, their status, and a list of active collectors.
+To enable certain features, such as [viewing active alerts](https://github.com/netdata/netdata/blob/master/docs/monitor/view-active-alerts.md) or [filtering by hostname](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/node-filter.md), Netdata Cloud does store configured alerts, their status, and a list of active collectors.

 Netdata does not and never will sell your personal data or data about your deployment.